 - Can treatment of endometriosis improve my fertility?

 - Can you recommend any alternative treatments I might try?

-Make sure that you understand everything your doctor tells you.
-Don't hesitate to ask your doctor to repeat information or to ask follow-up questions for clarification.
+Make sure that you understand everything your health care team tells you.
+It's fine to ask your team to repeat information or to ask follow-up questions.